Welcome to our store

-Both magnesium and potassium are important minerals that support your overall health and well-being.
-Magnesium supports essential muscle and heart functioning while potassium benefits heart functioning by helping to control the activity of the heart muscle.
+Both magnesium and potassium are essential minerals that support your overall health and well-being.
+Magnesium supports essential muscle and heart functioning while potassium supports heart functioning by helping to control the activity of the heart muscle.†

 You may be wondering, can you take magnesium and potassium together?
 Many people are not getting adequate amounts of magnesium or potassium in their diet.
-Therefore, taking magnesium and potassium together may benefit your heart health.
+Therefore, taking magnesium and potassium supplements together may support your heart health.†

 Let’s review the separate benefits, sources, and requirements of each nutrient and explore the possible benefits of taking magnesium and potassium together.

 Potassium is an important nutrient that plays a key role in many of your body’s processes.
-This mineral can help support nerve and muscle functioning, controls fluid and mineral balance within and outside of your cells, and helps to support heart function by helping to control the activity of the heart muscle.
+Potassium intake can help support nerve and muscle functioning, support fluid and mineral balance within and outside of your cells, and support heart function.†

 The majority of the potassium in your body can be found in the cells of your muscles.
 However, the remaining potassium resides in your liver, bones, and red blood cells.

-Your body requires more potassium than sodium every day, however, most people are eating too much salt (a source of sodium) and not enough potassium.
+Your body requires more potassium than sodium every day, however, most people eat too much salt (a source of sodium) and not enough potassium.

-Additionally, meats, poultry, fish, milk, yogurt, and nuts will provide some potassium.
+Additionally, meats, poultry, fish, milk, yogurt, and nuts will help with your potassium intake.
 Among bread, rice, and cereal, you’ll find more potassium in whole wheat bread, cereals, and brown rice than in white bread and white rice.
-[3]
+[2]

 The adequate intake (AI) for potassium is 2600 mg for most women, and 3400 mg for most men.
 [3] However, some people may be at risk of low potassium as they are not meeting the recommended amounts of this important nutrient.

-Magnesium helps to maintain a normal and healthy heartbeat by working with calcium which stimulates muscle fibers in the heart to contract.
+Magnesium helps to support a healthy heart by working with calcium, which stimulates muscle fibers in the heart to contract.
 Magnesium balances this effect of calcium, by helping cells in the heart to relax.
-This helps support a healthy heart.[5]
+This is how magnesium helps support a healthy heart.
+[4]†

 Over half of your body’s magnesium is found in your bones, while the rest can be found in your soft tissues.

-Some studies have shown that consuming more magnesium from foods or dietary supplements may help support bone health.
-[6]
+Studies have shown that consuming more magnesium from foods or dietary supplements may help support bone health.
+[5]†

 Generally speaking, foods that are high in fiber are often high in magnesium as well.
-Good sources of magnesium include green leafy vegetables, legumes, nuts, seeds, and whole grains.
+Magnesium-rich foods include green leafy vegetables, legumes, nuts, seeds, and whole grains.

 Additionally, milk and yogurt will also provide magnesium, along with fortified foods, like breakfast cereal.
 [3]